 The Peak District

-The UK’s first National Park, the Peak District is one of the best settings to buy a holiday home thanks to its timeless charm.
-Hugely popular with tourists for its natural beauty, the Peak District has plenty for visitors, from historic houses and market towns, to caves and family friendly attractions.
+The UK’s first National Park, the Peak District is one of the most popular destinations to buy a holiday home due to its timeless charm.
+Thanks to its natural beauty, the Peak District is a great choice for UK holidays and has plenty for visitors, from historic houses and market towns, to caves and family friendly attractions.

 Home to the English Riviera, Devon is undoubtedly one of the best places to buy a holiday home in the UK.
 With two coastlines, pretty harbour towns, two National Parks and hundreds of beaches (to name just a few of its highlights!)
-Devon is ideal for family trips, surfing trips, walking holidays and seaside escapes.
+Devon is ideal for a family holiday, surfing trip, walking holiday or seaside escape.